augustolima/nltk/nltk/semparse/README.md

 using a CCG parse.
 Following [Reddy et. al.](http://www.sivareddy.in/papers/reddy2014semanticparsing.pdf)

 ##Setup
-The semantic parser requires data files to be built before it can run.
-This section details how to build them.
-For the purpose of example, the `data/` directory contains
-CCG and predicate lexicons in two domains.
+The semantic parser requires a CCG lexicon in order to run.
+This section explains how to build it.
+For the purpose of example, the `data/lexica/` directory contains CCG lexicons in two domains.
+It also requires a special cases file (e.g. `data/lib/specialcases.txt`).

 ### Data required for the semantic parser
 * CCG lexicon
-* Predicate lexicon

-###Building the required files
+* Special cases file

+####Building the CCG lexicon.
 * First, obtain a file of tokenized sentences, one per line.
-  + e.g. `data/reagan/sentences.txt`
+  + e.g. `data/lexica/reagan_sentences.txt`
-* Parse this file using the C&C parser using `parse_sents`.
+* Supertag these sentences using the C&C parser using `get_supertags`.
-  + Read usage instructions ( `parse_sents -h` ) to make sure the C&C parser is set up as required.
+  + Read usage instructions ( `get_supertags -h` ) to make sure the C&C parser is set up as required.
-  + `./parse_sents -i data/reagan/sentences.txt -o data/reagan/parses.txt`
+  + `./get_supertags data/lexica/reagan_sentences.txt > data/lexica/reagan_supertags.txt`
+  + N.B. use the `-q` flag for supertagging questions.
-* The output of `parse_sents` will be used to build both the CCG lexicon and the predicate lexicon.
+* The output of `get_supertags` will be used to build the CCG lexicon.

-####Building the CCG lexicon
 * Build the CCG lexicon using `build_ccglex`
-  + `./build_ccglex -i data/reagan/parses.txt -o data/reagan/ccg.lex`
+  + `./build_ccglex -i data/lexica/reagan_supertags.txt -o data/lexica/reagan.ccg`

-####Building the predicate lexicon
-* Build the predicate lexicon using `build_predlex`
-  + `./build_predlex -i data/reagan/parses.txt -o data/reagan/predicates.lex`
+It is also possible to use an existing CCG lexicon so long as it conforms to the format required by `nltk.ccg.lexicon`.
+See [this link](http://www.nltk.org/howto/ccg.html) for more information.

+####Special Cases File
+The special cases file determines the semantics for words when the SemanticCategory class fails to generate an expression.
+It can be found at `data/lib/specialcases.txt`.
+A version for questions is at `data/lib/question_specialcases.txt`.

 ##Usage
 Once you have the required data, the semantic parser can be used as an interactive interpreter or from within Python.

 ###Using the interactive interpreter
+The interpreter supports shell-like command line editing and history.
+Type a sentence at the '>' prompt and press ENTER.
-`./semparser --ccglex data/reagan/ccg.lex --predlex data/reagan/predicates.lex`
+`./semparser --ccglex data/lexica/reagan.ccg`

 ####Command line options
 #####Required
 * `--ccglex path/to/file`: CCG lexicon to use.
-* `--predlex path/to/file`: Predicate lexicon to use.

 #####Optional
 * `-v --verbose`: Show full semantic derivation.